mesterhammerfic/match_finder/README.md

 For more details on the data, including data dictionaries, checkout the data_descriptions file [here](data_description.md).

 ### Modelling
+#### First Simple Model
+The FSM for this project looked only at each fighters career average successful significant strikes per round and attempted to predict the combined total number of successful significant strikes for the entire bout.
+This target was changed because it does take into account differing match lengths.
+For instance, main event fights, which last 5 rounds will have significantly higher strike counts just because they last longer.

-#### Performance
+#### Latest Model
 The latest model is a Poisson Regressor that uses 40 features to predict the Combined Significant Strike Attempts per Minute in a single fight.
-The features were scaled using sklearns Standard Scaler object which standardizes values.
+The features included the 3 fight and career averages for Significant Strike Attempts per Minute as well as differentials for grappling and striking stats including takedowns, ground strikes, distance strikes, etc. The features were scaled using sklearns Standard Scaler object which standardizes values.
 It's performance was evaluated using the standard metric for Poisson regression, mean Poisson deviance, as well as r-squared, so that it can be compared to other types of models easily.
 Our goal is to predict at least 95% of the matches to within 5 strikes of the actual result, so this metric is also included.

 Metric|First Simple Model|Latest Model
 ------|------------------|------------